peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 ## Share any directory

-Mapping a directory in the user home was easy, as this directory is mounted automatically in docker-machine.
+Mapping a directory in the user home was easy, as this directory is mounted automatically in boot2docker.
 However, this is not the case for directories outside of the user home directory as we will see below.

 ### Step 0: Setup

-First let's see what's in the MacOS `/Projects/hadoop` directory that we want to map:
+First, let's see what's in the MacOS `/Projects/hadoop` directory that we want to map:

 {% highlight sh %}
 > cd /Projects/hadoop